By Larry Kohn, Atlanta Sex Crimes Lawyer and Georgia Super Lawyer for Almost 30 Years

 Penalties: Life in prison or 25 years to serve + life probation.
 Aggravated child molestation convictions carry Georgia’s harshest sex offender conditions including:

-- Tier 3 sex offender (highest risk level)
+- Tier 3 sex offender status (highest risk level)

-- No contact with own children under 18
+- No contact with your own children until they are 18 years old

 - Residency restrictions (cannot live near schools/parks)